-- Block the vehicle's rear tires with wheel chocks to prevent accidental vehicle movement.
+- 6. Block the carrier's rear tires with wheel chocks to prevent accidental carrier movement.
 Check the area around the carrier and the equipment to be loaded for obstructions or hazards. - 7.
 Slide the deck back.
 Align the arrow decal pointer on the side of the deck with the deck control switch in the control panel.

-Tilting the deck too soon may cause damage to the mechanical hold down..
+Tilting the deck too soon may cause damage to the mechanical hold down.